gchamon/xd1.dev/weblog/backups-and-bitrot.md

 But what was it?
 What caused it?

-To figure it out, I listed the dot files/folders that remainend and compared them against the inventory of dot files I extracted from my borg archive.
+To figure it out, I listed the dot files/folders that remained and compared them against the inventory of dot files I extracted from my borg archive.
 These were the files that were deleted:

 ```
 .aws